 Who: You!
 And fellow KDE developers and users

-What we’re going to do: Have a few beers, a delicious dinner, talk, have fun, …
+What we’re going to do: Have a few delicious unfiltered beers, a delicious dinner, talk, have fun, …

-Please ping me, if you’re around and planning to come (contact info can be found in the Impressum, or tell kbroulik in #plasma on Freenode), so I can extend the reservation, if needed.
+Please ping me and/or add yourself to the Wiki page, if you’re around and planning to come (contact info can be found in the Impressum, or tell kbroulik in #plasma on Freenode), so I can extend the reservation, if needed.

 In a couple of days Akademy will start and it’s co-hosted with QtCon in Berlin.
 This will be a super exciting event bringing together not just KDE folks but also enthusiast people from Qt, FSFE, and VideoLAN.

 I’ll be giving a talk on what it’s like to use Qt to compete on the mobile app development market.
 See you all soon!

 I recently stumbled upon a feature request about the ability to drop files onto a task manager entry to have the associated application open them.
 You can pin applications to the task manager after all, so why would those launchers behave differently from other application icons?